Thaat: Time of performance

-Ragas are normally ascribed to certain periods of the day and night (See Samay).
+Ragas are normally ascribed to certain periods of the day and night (See Samayā).
 Narada's Sangita-Makaranda, written sometime between the 7th and 11th century, gives warnings to musicians against playing ragas at the incorrect time of day.
 Traditionally, disastrous consequences are to be expected.
 Bhatkhande claimed that the correct time to play a raga had a relation to its thaat (and to its vadi).

 However, the author of Nai Vaigyanik Paddhati says that the time of a Raga has no importance, especially during meditation by music or during learning or teaching as practiced by the music scholars.
 Also, it is clear in Bhatkhande Sangeet Shastra at various places that the time do not have any importance while reciting a raga.